Approximating Numerical Fluxes Using Fourier Neural Operators for Hyperbolic Conservation Laws: Preliminaries

 We may use the finite difference method to solve PDEs in the form of \eqref{eq:1}.
 However, if we use arbitrary FDMs, the numerical result may converge to an incorrect solution when discontinuity exists, and the method may be unstable.
 Therefore, we must restrict our schemes, which result in correct and stable solutions.
 A theorem exists regarding certain types of numerical methods that guarantee good quality.
 These methods are called "conservative methods” and have the following form:

 where $\hat{F}$ is a function of $p+q+1$ arguments. $\hat{F}$ denotes the numerical flux function.
+The notation $(U^{n}_{j})$ refers to a discretized function where the superscript indicates the temporal index and the subscript indicates the positional index. $h$ and $k$ represent the space step and time step, respectively.
 We define the numerical flux as consistent when the following conditions are satisfied:

+where $K$ is the Lipschitz constant of $\hat{F}$.
 We employ Equations \eqref{eq:2} and \eqref{eq:3} as loss functions in our model to approximate a consistent numerical flux using the FNO model.
-Many issues must be solved in numerical schemes, such as obtaining a higher accuracy in time while maintaining the total variation diminishing (TVD) property, handling shocks via a limiter or weighted essentially non-oscillating (WENO) schemes (\cite{Sweby:84})(\cite{Liu:94}).
+Many issues must be solved in numerical schemes, such as obtaining a higher accuracy in time while maintaining the total variation diminishing (TVD) property (\autoref{sec:CFL}), handling shocks via a limiter or weighted essentially non-oscillating (WENO) schemes (\cite{Sweby:84})(\cite{Liu:94}).
 We briefly introduce some of these methods and discuss the combination of our method and these methods, showing the flexibility of our model’s implementation. \\

 First, to obtain a higher accuracy in time, we use the following multi-step method, which is called the RK method.